 Welcome to Chemical Process Optimization, Multiscale Modelling and Process Systems

 Welcome to The Chemical Process Optimization, Multiscale Modelling and Process Systems Research Group website!
-This is a group of self-motivated, hard-working graduate and undergraduate students with multi-disciplinary backgrounds that work together with Professor Ricardez-Sandoval in the development and implementation of theoretical and computational-based tools that are aimed at improving the design and operability of chemical systems, including those that evolve at different time and length scales, and to provide new insight or better understanding of industrially-relevant processes.
+This is an inclusive group of self-motivated, hard-working graduate and undergraduate students with multi-disciplinary backgrounds that work together with Professor Ricardez-Sandoval in the development and implementation of novel theoretical and computational-based tools.
+These tools are aimed at improving the design and operability of chemical and manufacturing systems, in particular those that evolve at different time and length scales (i.e., multiscale systems), to provide new insights or improve the performance of industrially-relevant systems, and to design new materials that can accelerate the development of new processes that promote long-term sustainability.

 - Nov.
 7, 2017